jbloomlab/seqneut-pipeline/README.md

 This is a modular analysis pipeline for analyzing high-throughput sequencing-based neutralization assays of the type developed in the [Bloom lab](https://research.fredhutch.org/bloom/en.html).
 See **[add link to Loes et al when available]** for a description of these assays.
 That paper is also the scientific citation for this analysis pipeline.
+See [here](https://github.com/jbloomlab/seqneut-pipeline/graphs/contributors) for a list of the contributors to this pipeline.

 Essentially, this pipeline goes from the FASTQ files that represent the counts of each barcoded viral variant to the computed neutralization titers for each sera.
 The titers are computed by fitting Hill-curve style neutralization curves using the [neutcurve](https://jbloomlab.github.io/neutcurve/) package; see the documentation for the details of these curves.